23 Unique Things to do in Tofino for the Nature & Food Enthusiast

 Best time to surf Tofino

-For advanced surfers, the best season is from September - November when the waves are bigger, but the weather is still calm.
-Cox Beach is a good spot for advanced surfers, as it provides waves throughout the year and of all sizes.
+For advanced surfers, the best season is from October - November when the waves are bigger, water is warm, but the weather is still calm.
+Cox Bay Beach is a good spot for advanced surfers since it has waves of all sizes throughout the year.

 11. Go 4x4ing up to Virgin Falls